Student Employment Guidelines

 Tax Forms

 Student Employment Earnings are considered taxable income.
-There are two tax forms in the Human Resources System that a student will be able to access after a student starts in a position.
+There are two tax forms that a student will complete in Workday as part of onboarding after being hired into a job.
 One is the W4, used for federal income tax withholding from each paycheck.
-The other is the M4, used for Massachusetts state income tax withholding from each paycheck.
-Once a student starts their position, they will receive an email with instructions on where to review and/or change these two tax forms. **International students will use Sprintax to complete the W4 and will receive separate communication about this from the Payroll department.
-The M4 can be completed in the HR system.
+The other is the M4, used for Massachusetts state income tax withholding from each paycheck (or the C4 for those students working on the Williams-Mystic campus).

 Direct Deposit

 Students will need their bank routing number and account number.
-Routing numbers are federally assigned to banks and not attached to your personal banking information.
-They can be found through a Google search or your bank’s general website.
-The account number is not the number on the front of your debit card.
+Routing numbers are federally assigned to banks and not attached to personal banking information.
+They can be found through a Google search or a bank’s general website.
+The account number is not the number on the front of a debit card.

 To protect your personal financial security, never send personal bank account information via email.